Kentico/xperience-by-kentico-tag-manager/docs/Contributing-Setup.md

    > In the future, we will be able to use floating versions to automatically select the highest (local) package version

+1. Update the `nuget.config` by uncommenting the `<package pattern="Kentico.Xperience.TagManager" />` entry in `<packageSource key="LocalPackages">`.
+This will tell NuGet to resolve the current library from the local nuget package folder instead of the class library.

 1. Build the solution with the `LOCAL_NUGET=true` property

    > You can use the VS Code `.NET: build (Solution) - LOCAL_NUGET` task